 Standard Workday.
 The beginning and ending time of the employee workday may be varied to meet individual school needs.
 The standard workday for employees shall be seven (7) consecutive hours and thirty (30) minutes.

 Extended Workday.
 The School Board may adopt a written plan for an extended workday consisting of no more than eight (8) hours and thirty (30) minutes at one or more instructional sites.
 This plan shall include the educational purpose to be achieved by the extension of the workday.
 LCTA shall be provided with the proposed plan as soon as practicable.
-Implementation of the plan shall not occur prior to a discussion with LCTA about the impacts on a teacher’s working conditions, wages and terms.
+Implementation of the plan shall not occur prior to negotiating with LCTA about the impacts on a teacher’s working conditions, wages and terms of employment.
 Employees at a school where such extended workday is to be implemented shall be provided with written notice that the District plans to implement an extended workday at their school.
-Employees’ pay shall be increased proportionally consistent with the extended workday (see Section 21.03).
+Employees’ pay shall be increased proportionally at their hourly rate consistent with the extended workday (see Section 21.03).
 A permanent employee assigned to a school that is to have an extended workday who desires to transfer to a school on a standard workday shall be provided with such an opportunity.

 The workday shall include: